Construction of an A-manifold on a principal torus bundle: Abstract

 \section{Abstract}

-We construct a new example of an $\mathcal{A}$-manifold, i.e. a Riemannian manifold with a special condition imposed on the Ricci tensor which can be viewed as a generalization of the Einstein condition.
-The underlying manifold for our construction is a principal torus bundle over K\"ahler-Einstein manifold with fibre a torus of arbitrary dimension.
+We construct a new example of an $\mathcal{A}$-manifold, i.e. a Riemannian manifold with cyclic-parallel Ricci tensor.
+This condition can be viewed as a generalization of the Einstein condition.
+The underlying manifold for our construction is a principal torus bundle over a product of K\"ahler-Einstein manifolds with fibre a torus of arbitrary dimension.